 MA & MALT in Romance languages in Spanish

 The School of Languages, Literatures, & Cultures offers two Master’s of Arts programs in Spanish, with one track in Hispanic studies, the MA in Romance Languages in Spanish, and another track specializing in teaching Spanish as a second language, the MA in Language Teaching (MALT), administered by Dr. Dawn Heston.
-All students in both masters take a variety of cultural studies, literary, and linguistics coursework to offer thorough preparation for the job market.
+All students in both masters take an array of cultural studies, literary, and linguistics coursework to offer thorough preparation for the job market.
 Students also receive instruction and practice teaching in both programs.
+Here is a description of the programs' Plan of study and Requirements.

 MA in Romance Languages in Spanish

 Housed in the School of Languages, Literatures, and Cultures (SLLC), our two-year MA program in Hispanic Studies offers a comprehensive overview of the literatures and cultures of the Spanish-speaking world with a special concentration in Afro-Hispanic Studies.
-Our students take a wide variety of literary, cultural, linguistics, and teaching methodology courses taught by nationally and internationally renowned faculty.
-However, most of the coursework focuses on the study of gender and race in the Hispanic world from different thematic and theoretical perspectives.
-Over the course of the two-year program, students usually take three graduate seminars each semester.
+Our students attend a wide variety of literary, cultural, linguistics, and teaching methodology classes taught by nationally and internationally renowned faculty.
+Much of the coursework focuses on the study of gender and race in the Hispanic world from different thematic and theoretical perspectives.

 One of the highlights of our program is its concentration in Afro-Hispanic literature and culture.
 Our dynamic faculty research and teach courses on topics such as 19th-century Cuban anti-slavery narrative, Latin-American and Spanish Women writers, Afro-Latinx literature and film, the cultural representation of black people in Spain, and contemporary Afro-Cuban writers.
 The School is also home to the Afro-Romance Institute, the nation’s first center devoted to Afro-Romance Studies.
 The Institute provides an excellent source of interdisciplinary scholarly growth for our graduate students who are encouraged to attend and participate actively in its activities.